Where are all the pockets at?

 So why has this gender politics of pockets never been addressed?

-Not long ago I jumped on the iPhone 6 bandwagon.
+Not long ago I jumped on the latest iPhone bandwagon.
 Luckily for me, I tend to wear men’s jeans, for multiple reasons.

 - They tend to stay skinny.